huggingface/blog/classification-use-cases.md

 By detecting and filtering words according to a specific knowledge base using linguistic features, the assistant could highlight non-inclusive words and suggest alternatives in real-time.

   ### Challenge
 The vocabulary had around 2300 non-inclusive words and idioms in German and English correspondingly.
 And the above described basic approach worked well for 85% of the vocabulary but failed for context-dependent words.
 Therefore the task was to build a context-dependent classifier of non-inclusive words.
-Such requirements (understanding the context rather than recognizing linguistic features) led to using Hugging Face transformers.
+Such a challenge (understanding the context rather than recognizing linguistic features) led to using Hugging Face transformers.

   ```diff
 Example of context dependent non-inclusive words: